pmendes/COVID19/README.md

 ## Models
 1. An SEIR model with three stages of infection (based on a [model by Alison Hill](https://alhill.shinyapps.io/COVID19seir/)).
 This model is implemented in [COPASI](http://copasi.org) and run as a stochastic model with Gillespie's direct method ssa.

+## Licenses
+All code is released under an MIT license.
+Models come under a variety of licenses depending on their origin, but whenever possible they will be made available as CC0.